GlobalFishingWatch/GFW_technical_documentation/Fishing-effort-and-vessel-presence.md

 We combine our comprehensive database of vessels with a known vessel type from vessel registries with two convolutional neural network (CNN) models to help us classify vessels and predict when they are fishing.
 The resulting output are a list of vessels by type (e.g. trawler, drifting_longline, cargo, etc.) and a dataset of AIS positions, where each position is labeled as a fishing/non-fishing position.
 These datasets can then be combined to evaluate the presence and fishing activity of individual vessels or make rasters of aggregate vessel presence or fishing activity.

 >**Note**: Every AIS position receives a fishing score (or NULL if the model can't make a prediction), regardless of whether that MMSI is classified as a fishing vessel.
+As non-fishing vessels can often move in ways similar to fishing vessels, it is not uncommon for their positions to be scored as fishing positions.
+This is why it is critical to filter to fishing vessels before calculating and summarizing fishing hours.

 ## Key Tables

++ `pipe_ais_v3_published.messages` - AIS positions, thinned to one minute per segment, for all vessels. **This is the primary table for use in research, analysis, and products.**

 + `pipe_ais_v3_internal.messages_regions` - AIS positions, thinned to one minute per segment, for all vessels.
 This table is stored in the internal pipe 3 dataset.

-+ `pipe_ais_v3_published.messages` - AIS positions, thinned to one minute per segment, for all vessels.

 + `pipe_ais_v3_published.segs_activity` - Summaries of vessel activity by segment (`seg_id`).
 Includes fields indicating which segments are likely noise (e.g. `good_seg`, `good_seg2`, `overlapping_and_short`) and should be filtered out.